Why choose us

 Consultation is the first step of the radiation therapy process.
-This involves an appointment with our radiation oncologist, who reviews your medical records, pathology reports, radiology images and performs a physical examination.
+This involves an appointment with our radiation oncologist who reviews your medical records, pathology reports and radiology images and performs a physical examination.
 If, based on this review, treatment by radiation therapy is chosen, you will be offered an appointment for simulation.

 During simulation, a special CT scan positions and marks the area being treated for radiation therapy.
 Images from the scan are used to determine the exact treatment plan.
 To make sure the radiation therapy treats the exact same place in the body each time, a device such as a mold or mask may be designed to help you remain in the same position each day.
 Such devices are not necessary for all patients.
 At the end of the simulation, several small marks may be placed on the skin to identify the area to be treated.
 Our team will discuss with you how to protect the marks so they remain in place.

-During radiation therapy, our team will see you at least once a week to follow your progress, evaluate side effects, recommend treatment for side effects and answer any questions.
-As treatment progresses, our physicians may order blood tests, imaging and other tests to measure how you are responding to treatment.
+During radiation therapy, our team will see the patient at least once a week to follow progress, evaluate side effects, recommend treatment for side effects and answer any questions.
+As treatment progresses, our physicians may order blood tests, imaging and other tests to measure how the patient is responding to treatment.
 If the size of a tumor changes significantly, another simulation may be required.

-After treatment is completed, a follow-up appointment is scheduled to monitor your recovery and overall health.
-Status reports are sent to all physicians involved in your care.
-As time goes by, the frequency of visits will decrease, but our team is always available to talk with you and address any questions and concerns you may have.
+After treatment is completed, a follow-up appointment is scheduled to monitor the patient’s recovery and overall health.
+Status reports are sent to all physicians involved in care planning.
+As time goes by, the frequency of visits will decrease, but our team is always available to talk with the patient and address any questions and concerns.